spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/install.md

 1. Insert the USB disk into the Edge device.

 2. Power up your Edge device and enter the BIOS interface.
-Oftentimes you can accomplish this by pressing F2, F1, or F10 on the keyboard immediately after powering up the deice and before you select a boot volume, as is the case in Intel NUC 13 Pro.
+Oftentimes you can accomplish this by pressing F2, F1, or F10 on the keyboard immediately after powering up the device and before you select a boot volume, as is the case in Intel NUC 13 Pro.
 However, the exact method might be different on your Edge device.
 Consult the manufacturer of your Edge device to find out how to enter the BIOS interface.